yangshun/tech-interview-handbook/README.md

 ## Why do I want this?

-This repository has *practical* content that covers all phases of a technical interview from applying for a job to passing the interviews to offer negotiation.
+This repository has *practical* content that covers all phases of a technical interview, from applying for a job to passing the interviews to offer negotiation.
 Technically competent candidates might still find the non-technical content helpful as well.

 ## Who is this for?